ibm-cloud-docs/log-analysis/agent/adding_tags.md

     ```
     {: pre}

-    If the update strategy is set to *OnDelete* or if you have the configuration file that is managed through a version control system, update your local configuration file and apply changes to the LogDNA agent by using *kubectl apply*.
+    If the update strategy is set to *OnDelete* or if you have the configuration file that is managed through a version control system, update your local configuration file and apply changes to the logging agent by using *kubectl apply*.

-    If the update strategy is set to *RollingUpdate*, you can update and apply changes to the LogDNA agent by using *kubectl edit*.
+    If the update strategy is set to *RollingUpdate*, you can update and apply changes to the logging agent by using *kubectl edit*.

 3. Edit the `logdna-agent-configmap.yaml` file.